zaydbf/GAIAthon/README.md

     ```
      and everything will be handled automatically
 - **Web integration:**
-  Then for web intergration every function is imported to views.py to handle requests using Django Rest FrameWork (DRF)
+  For web intergration every function is imported to views.py to handle requests using Django Rest FrameWork (DRF)
 ### IoT
 - **mqtt_listener Function:**
 This script connects to an MQTT broker to receive IoT sensor data in real-time: